 Most leaders have a preferred leadership style—an approach that feels natural, proven, and familiar.
-If an approach helped you succeed before, it’s natural to rely on it again.
-But that comfort can become a liability.
+But in complex environments, where situations are unpredictable and context constantly shifts, relying on a single style can undermine the very effectiveness adaptive leadership requires.
+That comfort can quickly become a liability.
 The challenge is, people often default to familiar behaviors without even realizing it.
-In the moment, it’s rarely obvious whether a situation calls for consistency … Read More
+In … Read More

 7 Key Leadership Styles Explained: Strengths, Best Uses, and Risks of Overuse